What is TCM?

 Balance

-Yin and Yang represents opposite yet complementary traits that are interdependent of each other.
+Yin and Yang represent opposite yet complementary traits that are interdependent of each other.
 This is a central concept in identifying alignments and treatments with the goal of balancing the yin and yang in each individual.
 An example of this in Chinese medicine is the concept of hot and cold, or excess and deficiency.

 Qi